-Bailey, who's leaving our Cyrenians Farm to get into an agricultural career he's passionate about, looks back on how the community, support and experience he got working on the farm has helped him build a positive future.
+In 2022, Bailey left our Cyrenians Farm to go to his dream job.
+Now, 18 months on, he looks back on how the community, support and experience he got working on the farm helped him build the positive future he wanted.

-But when I was 13, me and Mum moved away to West Lothian to get away from a bad situation with her ex.
-It was good in a lot of ways – she was able to get a lot more support, and there was work up here, but by that time I’d fallen in with a pretty rough crowd and got involved in a lot of rough stuff.
+When I was 13 or so, me and Mum moved up to West Lothian to get away from a bad situation with her ex.
+It was good in a lot of ways – she was able to get a lot more support, and there was work up here, but by that time I’d fallen in with a pretty rough crowd – I got involved in a lot of rough stuff.
 I stopped seeing my grandad for a long time, and when he saw I wasn’t coming back he sold on my dogs and tried to come to terms with the idea I wouldn’t be a trainer like he hoped.

-When I started, it took me a while to come out of my shell.
-A couple of years ago there’s no way I’d have been able to sit down and relax and eat with total strangers.
+It took me a while to come out of my shell.
+When I started, there’s no way I’d have been able to sit down and relax and eat with total strangers.

-The farm’s changed my outlook – it's shown me not everyone’s out to get me.
+But the Farm changed my outlook – it showed me not everyone’s out to get me.

 The Farm got me back into dog training.
 I had a friend who’s a member of staff at the Farm Community, and her friend was trying to rehome a dog whose owner wanted to put him to sleep because she couldn’t handle him.
-That’s how I got Shep – he's my first dog since I was at my granddad’s.
+That’s how I got Shep – my first dog since I was at my granddad’s.
 He’d not been treated right and I had to help him learn how to trust people and how to behave.
-He’s helped me remember how much I really love training dogs.
+That helped me remember how much I really love training dogs.

-If I’d still been going round with my old crew and living the life I was living when I came here, I don't know where I’d be now – probably a junkie, in prison or dead, like a lot of my old friends have ended up.
+If I’d still been going round with my old crew, I don't know where I’d be now – probably a junkie, dead or in jail.
+Instead, stuff just keeps getting better and better.